 Read additional blogs from Dr. Dworkin here.

-Click here to learn more about Paul Dworkin, MD.
+Click here to learn more about Paul H. Dworkin, MD.

 To sign up to receive E-Updates from Connecticut Children’s Office for Community Child Health, click here.